ntoll/ntoll.github.io/article/why-computers-5/index.md

 > ~ Ludwig Wittgenstein, [Culture and Value](https://en.wikipedia.org/wiki/Culture_and_Value) (MS 124:93)

-We should, rightly, be amazed by the technical marvel of computers; but it is all too easy to be overwhelmed by and focus on the apparent cleverness (or [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine)-iness) of it all.
+We should, rightly, be amazed by the technical marvel of computers; but it is all too easy to be overwhelmed by, and focus on, the apparent cleverness (or [Rube Goldberg](https://en.wikipedia.org/wiki/Rube_Goldberg_machine)-iness) of it all.
 Sadly, in so doing we miss the opportunity for an enlarged, more creative and expressive encounter with computing.